manisharigala/theom_programming_challenge/README.md

 ## Note
 1. By default, four Sample JSON documents are inserted at the start of the application and the same files can be found at the root directory named **sample_input_docs.zip**.
+2. To view all documents present in Solr please select 'Any' in the field attribute and type '*' in text box and search.